rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/manage-tz-curl.rst

    :local:
    :depth: 1

-This section shows how to use trove client commands to manage the time zones for a database instance.
+This section shows how to use cURL to manage the time zones for a database instance.
 You'll learn how to create the configuration group, apply it to the database, and also how to add custom time zone information to an existing configuration group.